stefan-hoeck/idris2-dom/README.md

 and tested afterwards by loading `doc.html` in one's favorite browser.

 ### Tests
-There is also `test.ipkg` running several Hedgehog property tests.
+There is `js/test/test.ipkg` for running several Hedgehog property tests.
 This should be built and run with node, as it mainly tests the JavaScript utilities working on both JavaScript backends.